Data forwarding to AWS S3¶

 - Whether the Region is inconsistent.

-When the following situations occur, proceed with caution:
+When encountering the following situations, proceed cautiously:

-- If you click to regenerate the external ID, the historical ID will expire after 24 hours, please replace it in the AWS console as soon as possible;
+- If you click to regenerate the external ID, the historical ID will expire after 24 hours, so please replace it in the AWS console as soon as possible;

 Access Keys¶

-- Click Test Connection.
-If the above information meets the specifications, it will prompt that the test connection was successful.
+- Click Test Connection, if the above information meets the specifications, it will prompt that the test connection was successful;

-If the Test Fails:
+If the test fails:

 You need to confirm: